 A8: No, if your ITIN is only used on information returns and you will not be filing a tax return or claim for refund you do not need to renew your ITIN.

 Q9: If I have an ITIN with middle digits of 78 and 79, can I renew my family member’s ITIN, even if it is not expiring?

 Q10: Can I renew my ITIN even though my ITIN is not expiring, and no one in my family has an ITIN that is expiring?

 A10: Because your ITIN is not expiring and there are no tax implications at this time, we ask that you wait and renew your ITIN when it is scheduled to expire.
-Only ITINs that are scheduled to expire at the end of 2016 and need to be included on a U.S. tax return in 2017 should be renewed now.
+Only ITINs that were scheduled to expire at the end of 2016 and need to be included on a U.S. tax return in 2017 should be renewed now.
 To assist taxpayers and minimize burden as much as possible, we are putting in place a rolling renewal schedule.
 Please visit www.irs.gov/ITIN for the schedule and anticipated timeframe to renew.

 Q11: When will the updated Form W-7 and instructions, which includes the renewal information, be available?